5 Ways to Build Teamwork with Classroom Mission Statements in the Special Education Classroom

 2. Value What Others Say

-This may seem pretty obvious, but it’s important to make sure that you not only listen to others but you solicit team members’ input into how the classroom is run.
-When creating the vision for the classroom, gather others’ input and listen to it.
-If you can incorporate it into the vision or focus of the room.
+If you can, incorporate it into the mission or focus of the room.
 If it’s not something you can live with, discuss it.
 In discussing it, listen carefully.
-It’s important to develop the vision and solve problems collaboratively.
+It’s important to develop the classroom mission statement and solve problems collaboratively.
 This may not always be possible, but valuing others’ perspectives is critical to making it work.

 3. Use “I” Messages

-I messages are essentially starting statements with “I.” Saying “I feel that the classroom should focus on the positive behaviors the students show more than the negative.”
 Focusing on things you have done or said in the past is another good way to put ideas out there without dictating or demanding people adopt your solution.
-It can soften a correction when you say, “So many times I have almost lost my cool with X student and I had to just walk away and take a break.”
-This makes having a differing idea or opinion easier to hear and makes you relatable by acknowledging that you have had the same struggle.
-In discussing issues within the classroom, use “I” messages as often as possible.
+It can soften a correction when you say, “So many times I have almost lost my cool with X student, and I had to just walk away and take a break.”

 4. Keep the Focus on the Students, the Outcomes and the Goals

 The most significant strategy that can be used to build collaboration within the class is to make sure that the focus stays on the most important piece of the job–the students.
 If you are disagreeing or feel you need to ask staff to do something differently, make sure you are stating it in a way that makes it clear it is for the good of the students.
-Having a vision statement from #1 helps because you can refer back to it.
+Having a classroom mission statement from #1 helps because you can refer back to it.

 For instance, rather than saying,